ALMONDS: GROWING UP SUSTAINABLE

-When it comes to following sustainable agricultural practices, California Almond growers and handlers together have been progressive and are continuously challenging themselves to do more.
-The California Almond Sustainability Program (CASP) was established in 2009 in part to better understand the ongoing sustainability practices of growers related to water, air quality, energy and land (nutrient management, pest management and bee health) and to provide continuing education on these topics.
+When it comes to following sustainable agricultural practices, California Almond farmers and processors are progressive and continuously challenging themselves to do more.
+The California Almond Sustainability Program was established in 2009 in part to better understand the ongoing sustainability improvements of farmers across all production practices and to provide continuing education on these topics.

-How have they done it?
-Research shows that:
+How have they done it' Research shows that:

 Within the larger context of food, researcher Dr. Alissa Kendall states, "California almonds have a lower carbon footprint than many other nutrient-dense foods."